 So do you need to make the pivot from HTTP to HTTPS?
 If that error message alone didn't sway you, we have some additional reasons.
 We say “yes,” for all of these reasons.

 - You will be protecting your users.
 If you are transferring personal information on a page, it is a must.
 It provides critical security and data integrity for your website and for your users who are exchanging data on that website.
 But even those pages which do not promote an exchange of information are vulnerable to intruders, who can see what and who is browsing your site.

 - You will be protecting the integrity of your website.
 HTTPS protects your site from intruders.

 For instance, here are some of the benefits from Google as to why having a secure site matters:

 “Intruders exploit unprotected communications to trick your users into giving up sensitive information or installing malware, or to insert their own advertisements into your resources.
 For example, some third parties inject advertisements into websites that potentially break user experiences and create security vulnerabilities.

 - You will be protecting your SEO.
-For some time now, Google has given preference to HTTPS sites.
+Again, Google has given preference to HTTPS sites.
 Make sure you’re doing the best for your organization by protecting your Google ranking.
 While Google will attempt to load an HTTPS version of your site by default, if it's still on HTTP, you may be sacrificing your page ranking.